JustinFreeburn/The-Warriors-file-hash-algorithm/README.md

 <br><br>
 I long suspected that R* used a similar hash algorithm to LCS as these games were released very close together.
 <br><br>
 This code is simply here as a preservation piece.
-This hash algorithm combined with the PCSX2 memory address atlas kindly shared means we can map out the DIR/WAD for the PS2!
+This hash algorithm combined with the PCSX2 memory address atlas kindly shared means we can map out the DIR/WAD for the PS2, PSP and XBOX!
 </p>